 What happens if I am pulled over for drunk driving?

 The minimum blood alcohol level necessary to be considered “driving under the influence” or “driving while intoxicated” is .08%.
-At this level you are “per se” intoxicated, even if you show no outward signs of impairment.
-California, like every state, also has a “zero tolerance” policy for underage drinking — a person under the legal drinking age found driving a car with any trace of alcohol in his or her system will be penalized, regardless of evidence of physical impairment.
+At this level, you are “per se” intoxicated, even if you show no outward signs of impairment.
+As Pasadena DUI attorneys, we know that California, like every state, also has a “zero tolerance” policy for underage drinking — a person under the legal drinking age found driving a car with any trace of alcohol in his or her system will be penalized, regardless of evidence of physical impairment.

 Sentencing for drunk driving is largely dependent on an offender’s history of drunk driving and whether or not the offense resulted in an injury to any other person or property.
 Individuals convicted of drunk driving may face fines, jail time, driver’s license suspension and mandatory participation in an alcohol treatment program.
 Recently, courts have been increasingly using “certified ignition interlock devices,” which detect whether alcohol is present in the driver’s system each time he or she wants to start the car.
 The device prevents the car from starting if any alcohol is detected.
 The convicted driver must pay to have the device installed and also pay for the monitoring of the device monthly.

 Does the officer have to read Miranda rights during a DUI stop?

 If you are driving and stopped for suspicion of DUI in California, a law enforcement officer is entitled to ask you questions without first reading Miranda rights.
 Your Miranda rights allow you to say nothing so that you are protected from incriminating yourself during an interrogation.
 Anyone who is arrested and interrogated by law enforcement must have these rights conveyed to them or there may be no possibility of a conviction.
 If you have been arrested for drunk driving or driving under the influence of drugs, you must be informed of your Miranda rights if officers plan to interrogate you.